Rape Crisis England & Wales headline statistics 2018-19

-- Rape Crisis Centres provided in excess of 650,000 sessions of specialist support, including advocacy, emotional support and counselling - an increase of 44% since 2016-17.
+- Rape Crisis Centres provided 732,184 sessions of specialist support, including advocacy, emotional support and counselling, an increase of 9% from 2017-18.

-- Three-quarters of all adult service users contacted Rape Crisis Centres about sexual violence that took place at least 12 months earlier.
-42% were adult survivors of child sexual abuse.
+- Almost three-quarters of all adult service users contacted Rape Crisis Centres about sexual violence that took place at least 12 months earlier, including adult survivors of child sexual abuse.

-- The largest group that contact Rape Crisis Centres, over half of service users, are those who prefer to self-refer.
-This pattern has remained consistent over the past seven years and continues to demonstrate the necessity for funded independent services.
+- The largest group of service users that contact Rape Crisis Centres continued to be those who prefer to self-refer.
+This pattern has remained consistent over the past eight years, demonstrating ongoing need and demand for sustainably funded, independent services.